Here you will find samples of my short fiction.

 She stared into her own metal eyes but there was nothing there.
 The technician had told her that her consciousness was downloaded and transferred to the metallic head but… was it really her?
 Was it possible she wasn’t Kelly at all?
 That Sharon wasn’t really human either?
 Did she still have a soul?
 An essence?
 A life force?
 Or was it all a trick?
 How did she know Kelly wasn’t dead or that this gleaming bit of metal reflected in the mirror had any humanity?

 She panicked.
 Something about her had vanished.
 Lost forever.
 Had this been what Sharon meant about being “acquainted” with her body?
 Was that why Sharon had left after she had woken up.
 She recalled that she wasn’t allowed to see Sharon when she first woken up.
 Had Sharon known the sheer horror of what she had done?
 Had she tricked her into the conversion?

-There had been stories, most of them in tabloids, but they were stories that the technicians were converting humanity, making them extinct through their apparent benevolence.
-Wild conspiracy theories that most she had, before, dismissed as paranoia rose in her memory.
+There had been stories, most of them in tabloids, but they were stories that the technicians were converting humanity, eradicating them through their apparent benevolence.
+Wild conspiracy theories that she had, before, dismissed as paranoia rose in her memory.